Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Our kids love cats.
 We even bought them each a feathered cat teaser in Istanbul, which came in handy in Kotor, too!
 Going anywhere in the Old City involved constant stops to tease and pet cats.

 If you want to help out the cats of Kotor, don’t miss the Kotor Cats Museum, which features a collection of cat paintings, souvenirs, and a few resident felines.
 The small entrance fee goes toward helping the city’s strays.
-Unfortunately, though, the museum was closed for renovations when we visited, with a sign stating it is slated to open again in May 2020.
+Unfortunately, though, the museum was closed for renovations when we visited.
+Keep an eye on the museum’s listing on GoogleMaps for future opening.

 Cat lovers should also check out the shop Cats of Kotor, which has some nice cat-themed jewelry and souvenirs.
 The original shop is near the entrance to the Kotor Fortress hike, and we spotted a second one in a small lane in the center of the Old Town.